jdunkerley/jdunkerley/enso-fund-performance/post.md

 In this post, we've walked through how to tidy up and join a valuation series and transaction report to create an index series.
 Then, finally, we put together a few monthly series.

+If you'd like to try this yourself, you can download a trial of Enso from the [Enso website](https://www.ensoanalytics.com/).
+The data files used in this project are available from my GitHub repository:

+- [FundValues.csv](

-In the next post, will look at comparing this with an index and adjusting for inflation as well as computing some drawdown statistics.
+In the next post, will look at comparing this with an index, adjusting for inflation, and computing some draw-down statistics.